MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 |![Card and Document layout 1](media/page-layout-card-doc-1.png "Card/Document example 1")|![Card and Document layout 1](media/page-layout-card-doc-2.png "Card/Document example 2")|![Card and Document layout 1](media/page-layout-card-doc-3.png "Card/Document example 3")|

 From the user’s perspective, the following are qualities of a well-designed card or document page:

-- Uses the page type `Card` if the page represents master or reference data, or is a setup page
+- Uses the page type `Card` if the page represents master or reference data, or is a setup page.
-- Uses the page type `Document` if the page represents a transaction or other important event in the domain of business
+- Uses the page type `Document` if the page represents a transaction or other important event in the domain of business.
 - Has a page title that clearly identifies the data represented in the page.
 - Is optimized for overview by organizing data in FastTabs and marking relevant fields as `Promoted` or `Additional`.
 - Favors header fields and other important fields by placing them in a FastTab titled General that come first on the page.
 - Includes one or two FactBoxes to give relevant statistics and quick access to related documents.
 - For Document pages, a FastTab titled *Lines* comes second on the page with the document lines.

 > [!NOTE]
 > The Document page type allows the first ListPart on the page to use additional vertical space before showing a scrollbar.
 This allows more space for showing the document lines without requiring the user to scroll.